-In a rare multi-million dollar live action example: the live action Transformers movies, which in spite of utilizing Industrial Light and Magic.
-Still ends up having several glaring moments of this:
+In a rare multi-million dollar live action example: the live action Transformers movies, which in spite of utilizing Industrial Light and Magic, still ends up having several glaring moments of this:

 The Asylum, who falls into this with so much gusto that it's not funny.
-With Mega Piranha, 100 Million BC and Transmorphers as quite possibly the worst cases.
+Mega Piranha, 100 Million BC and Transmorphers are quite possibly the worst cases.
 It's a damn shame when you consider that Synapse FX (responsible for the effects in Transmorphers) actually made fairly detailed and complex models (roughly about as complex as Wheelie or Frenzy from the above-mentioned Transformers films) of the titular robots◊.

 The Matrix, specifically Reloaded.
 Watch the "Burly Brawl" scene.
 Most of the fight is CGI and if you can get a close enough look at Neo's face you can tell that it looks absolutely nothing like Keanu Reeves - though most people probably wouldn't see it the first few times they watched it.